hetznercloud/fleeting-plugin-hetzner/docs/tutorials/setup-gitlab-ci-test-infrastructure-from-scratch.md

 ### 1.3.
 Create the `runner-manager` instance

-The GitLab Runner Manager will be responsible for scaling up and down the instances, executing your CI jobs on the instances, and forwarding the jobs logs to your GitLab instance.
+The GitLab Runner Manager will be responsible for:

+- Scaling up and down the instances
+- Executing your CI jobs on the instances
+- Forwarding the jobs logs to your GitLab instance

 We create a single `runner-manager` server that will be used as our GitLab Runner Manager: